hanjingo/doc/SYSTEM_DESIGN/mq.md

 When a producer sends a message to a point-to-point queue, the message is stored in the queue until a consumer retrieves it.
 Once the message is retrieved by a consumer, it is removed from the queue and cannot be processed by any other consumer.

-Point-to-point message queues can be used to implement a variety of patterns such as:
+Point-to-point message queues can be used to implement a variety of patterns, such as:

 - Request-Response
 - Work Queue